natalieagus/ws2812b-v2/readme.md

 - 8 to 15 is reversed to 15 to 8
 - 24 to 31 is reversed to 31 to 24

-Index 0 to 7 remains the same, so is 16 to 23.
+Indexes of even rows (row 0, 2, 4, ...) remains the same.
+For instance, index 0 to 7 remains the same, so is 16 to 23 and so on.